Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 v0.2.0 on the way!
 It may have a promised release feature!

 ## Some other notes:
-I will **not** be updating any source code unless asked to do so on discord or by an Issue report.
+I will update source code every time a (somewhat) major version is released (Example: v0.2.0, v0.3.0, etc. Or a promised feature or different feature gets added)

 Discord User: Law Abiding Troller.
 I am in the Subnautica Moding discord server as LawAbidingTrollerSucksAtMods.
 DM or Ping me there
 # Changelog